 Cornish Chicken Egg Laying

 Cornish chickens are not prolific egg layers.
-Generally, they lay fewer than 160 eggs each day.
+Generally, they lay fewer than 160 eggs per year.
 These eggs are small and brown.
-Physically, their heart-shaped body reduces the amount of room available for carrying eggs.
+Physically, their body structure, which is designed for meat production, limits their egg-laying capacity.
 Instead, they are a meat chicken, which you are very likely to love as it usually has a stronger flavor than other breeds.

 Since most broiler chickens are killed between eight and 12 weeks for meat, they also do not have many opportunities to lay eggs.
 Since these hens do best as foragers, it can also be challenging to gather the eggs.